zhanglonghao1992/One-Shot_Free-View_Neural_Talking_Head_Synthesis/README.md

  Vox-256 | VoxCeleb-v2  |  soon  |  soon  |
  Vox-512 | VoxCeleb-v2  |  soon  |  soon  |

+ Note:
+ 1. At present, the training of the Beta Version is not sufficient, the clarity of the result is poor, and the mouth shape and eyes are not very accurate.
- Note: It is recommended that Yaw, Pitch and Roll are within ±45°, ±20° and ±20° respectively for free-view synthesis.
+ 2. It is recommended that Yaw, Pitch and Roll are within ±45°, ±20° and ±20° respectively for free-view synthesis.

 Acknowlegement:
 --------